till-tietz/till-tietz/README.md

--  Mostly working on causal inference & machine learning as well as various other computational social science bits and bobs
+-  Mostly working on bayesian methods for causal inference & ML
+-  Trying to tackle problems related to selection bias and m-graph learning
 -  doing more work in and learning more about C++ these days

 ### Currently working on: